Shalika germs for tamely ramified elements in $GL_n$: Hilbert schemes of points

 If all of the above works out, one hopes to compare the constructions of \cite{SVKTheory} and \cite{NegutKTheory} to our results as follows.
-Recall from above the convolution action of the EHA on the $K-$theory $K(\Hilb)$ (see Proposition \ref{prop:correspondenceaction}).
-Similar to the construction of the full master symmetric function of Definition \ref{def:fullmastersymfn}, one constructs a $K$-class $[\cG_\gamma]$ of a complex of coherent sheaves from the datum of $\gamma$, with
+Recall the convolution action of the EHA on the $K-$theory $K(\Hilb)$ from Proposition \ref{prop:correspondenceaction}.
+Similar to the construction of the full master symmetric function of Definition \ref{def:fullmastersymfn}, one can use this action to construct a $K$-class $[\cG_\gamma]\in K(\Hilb)$ from the datum of $\gamma$ as in Eq. \eqref{eq:deffgammahat} , with

-\begin{remark} Similarly, one may think of the passage from $\gamma^{<}$ to $\gamma$ by addition of the largest depth part as an ''action" by the EHA on the constructible side but we have not made this precise. \end{remark}
+\begin{remark} In the recursive construction of $\fqgamma$, one may think of the passage from $\gamma^{<}$ to $\gamma$ by addition of the largest depth part as an ''action" by the EHA on the level of the $K-$group of the ''rigid part" of the direct sum of derived categories of $GL_n(F)$-equivariant constructible sheaves on $\fg\fl_n(F)$, but we have not made this precise. \end{remark}

 Note that the sheaf $\cF_\gamma$ is $\G_m^2$-equivariant, so we may write its class in localized equivariant $K$-theory as the sum of fixed point classes.
 Recall from Proposition \ref{prop:nakajimaiso} that the fixed points are indexed by $\lambda \vdash n$ and correspond to $\tH_\lambda$ in the Fock space.
 Now writing inside $K(\Hilb)$ gives us coefficients $\widehat{\Gamma}_\lambda(\gamma) \in \Q(q,t)$.